TL;DR

 AT&T processes 8 billion tokens per day through agentic systems, achieving 90% cost reduction by using reasoning models for planning and smaller models for execution.

 These aren't demos.
-These are production deployments with measurable ROI.
-The companies doing real agentic work aren't writing thought pieces about it.
-They're shipping.
+The companies doing real agentic work aren't writing thought pieces about it - they're shipping, and the ROI numbers are public.

 What I Actually Built Under the Hood